Tom Lipkis, WalletHub Credit Card Consultant

 - Cardholders in California and Hawaii got their 2018 JCB credit card annual fees refunded, in April.

-Ultimately, JCB credit cards might not be available anymore, but there are several other great alternatives that could probably suit your needs.
-You can check our editors’ latest picks for the best credit cards with no foreign transaction fees and weigh your options.
+Ultimately, JCB credit cards might not be available in the U.S. anymore, but there are several other great alternatives that could probably suit your needs.
+You can check our editors’ latest picks for the best credit cards with no foreign transaction fees to weigh your options.
 If you’re looking for cash back, there are also plenty of good credit cards to choose from.

 Did we answer your question?